Garma is Australia’s premier indigenous event, a celebration of the cultural, artistic, and ceremonial traditions of the Yolngu people.

-Gates will open to the public at noon on Thursday 29th July (camping, dinner or light supper, and airport transfers will be provided).
+Gates will open to the public at noon on Thursday TBA (camping, dinner, or light supper, and airport transfers will be provided).

-The official opening ceremony commences on Friday 30th July at approx. 4 pm.
+The official opening ceremony commences on Friday TBA at approx. 4 pm.

-Gates will close to the public at noon on Tuesday 3rd August (breakfast and airport transfers will be provided)
+Gates will close to the public at noon on Tuesday TBA (breakfast and airport transfers will be provided)

 In light of the coronavirus (COVID-19) pandemic, the Yothu Yindi Foundation is committed to delivering attendees and the local community members a COVID safe event.
 The health and safety of our people and the remote communities of Arnhemland is our number one priority and will be implementing various measures on-site based on the Chief Health Officer NT Health Department COVID-19 event guidelines including but not limited to